open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 Per Dr. Beaker's email, the players need to find the formula for treatment.
 Because the email is not secure, Dr. Beaker cannot overtly say how to get the formula.
-But the email contains a hidden code that is used to open a box revealing some of Dr. Beaker’s lab notes containing the formula (and multiple other items used later).
+But the email contains a hidden code that is used to open a box revealing some of Dr. Beaker's lab notes containing the formula (and multiple other items used later).

-**Suggested puzzle:** Dr. Beaker's email contains a [hidden message] with a code to the box containing her formula.
+**Suggested Puzzle:** Dr. Beaker's email contains a [hidden message] with a code to the box containing her formula.
 The previously shown message fits will with the [number words] puzzle.
 [This online document](email-help-easier.html) can be a target for this puzzle.
 For a